Anson Jones: Life in Texas

 In 1832, Jones headed west to Texas, settling eventually in Brazoria.
 Here, at last, he met with success, establishing a medical practice that prospered quickly.
 In 1835, he began to speak out about the growing tensions between Texas and Mexico, and that year he attended the Consultation, a meeting held at Columbia, by Texas patriots to discuss the fight with Mexico (the meeting's leadership did not want to call the meeting a "convention", for fear the Mexican government would view it as an independence forum).
 Jones himself presented a resolution at the Consultation calling for a convention to be held to declare independence, but he himself refused to be nominated to the convention.

 During the Texas Revolution, Jones served as a judge advocate and surgeon to the Texas Army, though he insisted on holding the rank of private throughout the conflict.
 After the war, Jones returned to Brazoria and resumed his medical practice.

 Upon his return to Brazoria, Jones found that James Collinsworth, a fellow Texas patriot and signer of the Texas Declaration of Independence from Brazoria, had set up a law practice in Jones's office.
 Jones evicted Collinsworth and challenged him to a duel (though the duel never occurred).

-Just a few months before the revolution, on March 2, 1834, Jones met with four other Masons at Brazoria and petitioned the Grand Master of Louisiana for a dispensation and a charter to form the first Masonic lodge in Texas.
+Prior to the revolution, on March 2, 1834, Jones met with four other Masons at Brazoria and petitioned the Grand Master of Louisiana for a dispensation and a charter to form the first Masonic lodge in Texas.
 In December, when the lodge was set to labor, Jones was elected its first Master.
 The charter for Holland Lodge No. 36 arrived during the final days of the revolution, and Jones carried it in his saddlebags during the decisive Battle of San Jacinto on April 21, 1836.
 At the formation of the Grand Lodge of the Republic of Texas in December 1837, he was elected its first Grand Master.
 He also became the first Grand Master of the Independent Order of Odd Fellows in Texas.

 On May 17, 1840, he married Mary Smith Jones.
 Together, they had four children.